zhaotingchen/meer21cm/DEVELOPING.md

 ```
 which will generate a folder `coverage.html` (do not commit it, leave it untracked).
 You can open the html files inside to see the coverage.

-When you push, Github Actions have been set up so the tests will be checked and a coverage report will also be generated.
+When you push, Github Actions have been set up so the tests will be checked and a coverage report will also be generated on codecov.
 Although I do not recommend it, you can just check the coverage in the pull request instead of checking locally.

 ## Caution
 - Avoid even tracking a large file. **Never commit** a change where **a large file** (>100MB) is added to the repo.
 If you have done so, you need to rewind back to the commit before that and start over.
 No, deleting it in a later commit will not fix it.